itsnamgyu/TIW/README.md

 # today-i-woke
 Wake up early, change your life.

-Keep track of when you went to bed and when you woke up to be more mindful of your daily routine.
+Keep track of your sleep schedule to be more mindful of your daily routine.

 ## Spread The Word